kirbyes/ECE434/hw05/ReadMe.md

 ### led
 This part of the assignment can be found in the led folder.
 This blinks two LEDs, one connected to P9_23 and one connected to P9_25 at different rates.
 To use it, first make it using `make` then insert the module into the kernel using `sudo insmod led.ko`.
-Once you are done, you can remove the module from the kernel using `sudo rmmod led`.hello
+Once you are done, you can remove the module from the kernel using `sudo rmmod led`.